altwalker/graphwalker-installer/README.md

 # graphwalker-installer

-Scripts for install GraphWalker CLI on Linux, MacOS and Windows.
+Python scripts for installing GraphWalker CLI on Linux, MacOS and Windows.

 ## Usage